Know ● Claim ● Own ● Live

 Clinical Expertise

-Drawing from both clinical expertise and personal recovery, Alli offers a grounded and nuanced perspective on eating disorders.
-She is the lead author of My Child Has an Eating Disorder: An Essential Guide for Parents of Kids, Teens, and Adults (Bloomsbury Academic, 2026), and the author of MeaningFULL: 23 Life-Changing Stories of Conquering Dieting, Weight, and Body Image Issues (Unsolicited Press, 2021).
-She is also a contributor to Body Image and Self-Esteem (Independence Educational Publishers, 2024).
-Through her Psychology Today column, academic journals, and trade publications, she has authored more than 100 articles.
+Drawing from both clinical expertise and personal recovery, Alli offers a grounded, nuanced perspective on eating disorders.
+She is the lead author of My Child Has an Eating Disorder: An Essential Guide for Parents of Kids, Teens, and Adults (Bloomsbury Academic, 2026), which she conceived and guided from proposal to publication.
+She is also the author of MeaningFULL: 23 Life-Changing Stories of Conquering Dieting, Weight, and Body Image Issues (Unsolicited Press, 2021), and a contributing author to Body Image and Self-Esteem (Independence Educational Publishers, 2024).
+Through her Psychology Today column, academic journals, and publications such as Medscape and Verywell Mind, she has published more than 100 articles.

 A frequent speaker, Alli presents at conferences, universities, training programs, and community events.
-Her expertise has been featured in outlets including The Washington Post, The Wall Street Journal, and Newsweek.
+Her expertise has been featured in outlets including The Wall Street Journal, The Washington Post, TIME, Newsweek, and numerous national television news programs.

-Committed to public-facing education, Alli created and directed #ShakeIt for Self-Acceptance!, a national mental health initiative featured across the country—from Capitol Hill to the former Staples Center.
-Since 2011, she has also facilitated a no-cost support and education group for friends and family of individuals with eating disorders.
+Committed to public-facing education, Alli created and directed #ShakeIt for Self-Acceptance!, a national mental health initiative recognized across the country—from Capitol Hill to the former Staples Center.
+She has also facilitated a no-cost support and education group for friends and family of individuals with eating disorders since 2011.

-Her honors include the 2017 Member of the Year Award from the International Association of Eating Disorders Professionals; invited expert reviewer for the American Psychiatric Association Practice Guideline for the Treatment of Patients with Eating Disorders (2022 draft); expert panelist for Harvard Alumni for Mental Health; and recognition of #ShakeIt for Self-Acceptance!
-Day by the Mayor of Los Angeles and the City Council.
+Her honors include the 2017 Member of the Year Award from the International Association of Eating Disorders Professionals, an invitation to serve as an expert reviewer for the American Psychiatric Association Practice Guideline for the Treatment of Patients with Eating Disorders (2022 draft), service as an expert panelist for Harvard Alumni for Mental Health, and recognition of #ShakeIt for Self-Acceptance!
+Day by the Mayor of Los Angeles and the Los Angeles City Council.

 A Broader Perspective